-TO: ORBIT GARANT DRILLING INC. (the "Corporation")

-Pursuant to the stock option plan (the "Plan") adopted by the Corporation on November 24, 2008 the undersigned elects to purchase common shares of the Corporation (the "Common Shares") which are subject to an Option (as defined in the Plan) granted on , 20, and encloses a cheque payable to the Corporation in the aggregate amount of \$, being \$ per Common Share.
+TO: ORBIT GARANT DRILLING INC. (the "Corporation") undersigned elect defined in the Plar aggregate amount Pursuant to the stock option plan (the "Plan") adopted by the Corporation on November 24, 2008 the sto purchase common shares of the Corporation (the "Common Shares") which are subject to an Option (as a) granted on, 20, and encloses a cheque payable to the Corporation in the storm of \$, being \$ per Common Share. with the terms of t The undersigned requests that the Common Shares be issued in his, her or its name as follows in accordance the Plan: (Print Name as Name is to Appear on Share Register) registered retireme (Where the party exercising the Option is a Trust): The undersigned is the trustee of a trust governed by a ent savings plan established by and for the benefit of (Print Name of Beneficiary of Trust) the Eligible Corpo (Where the party exercising the Option is an Eligible Corporation): The undersigned is an officer or director o ration of

-The undersigned requests that the Common Shares be issued in his, her or its name as follows in accordance with the terms of the Plan:
+The undersigned acknowledges that he or she has not been induced to purchase the Common Shares by expectation of employment or continued employment with the Corporation.

-(Print Name as Name is to Appear on Share Register)

-(Where the party exercising the Option is a Trust): The undersigned is the trustee of a trust governed by a registered retirement savings plan established by and for the benefit of
+(Where the party exercising the Option is an Eligible Trust): The undersigned is the trustee of a trust established by and for the benefit of